eschwartz/eschwartz.github.io/_posts/2024-02-13-otel-intro.md

 ## Takeaways

-Jumping into OpenTelemetry can feel like a daunting endeavour.
+Jumping into OpenTelemetry can feel like a daunting endeavor.
 When I started looking into OpenTelemetry, I found myself incredibly lost just trying to figure out all these new terms and concepts: traces, spans, collectors, propagation, baggage, etc. And on top of that, tracing introduces some radical paradigm shifts in how we approach logging and observability.

 But at its most basic level, OpenTelemetry is really just **structured logs + context** -- concepts that many of us are already familiar with.
-Framing it in this way, OpenTelemetry might feel more accessible to your and your engineering team.
+Framing it in this way, OpenTelemetry might feel more accessible to you and your engineering team.

 ## Next: Distributed Tracing with OpenTelemetry

 Structured logs with context are powerful in their own right, especially when combined with tooling like _Bubble Up._ But where OpenTelemetry really shines is in _distributed tracing._ Imagine traces that contain information about the _entire_ request, from the client side, to APIs, to backend microservices, and so on.

 This post is meant as a basic introduction to observability with OpenTelemetry.
-In my next posts, I will discuss how to setup distributed tracing, including some edge cases which will require custom tooling.
+In my next posts, I will discuss how to set up distributed tracing, including some edge cases which will require custom tooling.